If you’re wondering whether you can reset your Schlage keypad lock just from the outside, this post covers everything you need to know.

-- You’ll need to find the default Programming Code of your lock, as you’ll need the code to reprogram the lock after the reset.
+Before resetting your lock, you need to find the default Programming Code (that’s the 6-digit code that comes with the lock), as you’ll need the code to reprogram the lock after the reset.

-- Check the back of the user manual that came with your lock to find the default Programming Code.
-If you don’t have the manual, remove the exterior assembly of the lock from the door—you’ll find the default Programming Code on the inside of the keypad assembly (printed on a white label).
+Check the front/back of the user manual that comes with your lock to find the default Programming Code.
+If you don’t have the manual, remove the exterior assembly of the lock from the door—you’ll find the default Programming Code on the inside of the keypad assembly (printed on a white/yellow label).

 - Remove the battery cover and disconnect the battery.